Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 ***Descriptive summary statistics:***

 Descriptive statistical analysis was used to establish means, standard deviations, ranges,  skewness/kurtosis and other important measurements pertaining to iris flower anatomy.
-Tables (Pandas DataFrames) and figures including histograms, scatterplots and more advanced plots e.g. an Andrew’s Curve were used for graphical representation of descriptive features of the dataset attributes.
+Tables (Pandas DataFrames) and figures i.e. histograms and scatterplots were used for graphical representation of descriptive features of the dataset attributes.

 Firstly, I established a summary for each Iris flower attribute.
 This included the count, mean, min and max values as well as some upper and lower percentiles.
 The output (Index[5]) can be seen in this URL: https://image.ibb.co/hioLFS/Index5.png